uk-gov-dft/bluebadge-la-webapp/acceptance-tests/README.md

 gradle acceptanceTest -PbuildProfile=local -Dheadless=false
 ```

-If you need to run only speficied features, then add a tag to feature file & specify that in run command as below, execute:
+If you need to run only specified features, then add a tag to feature file & specify that in run command as below, execute:

 Run a single feature